riscv-admin/uarch-side-channels/TGs_init/security_domains/Secdom_init.md

 Our initial production objectives include:

-1. a small ISA extension.
+1. A small ISA extension (possibly no more than one or two instructions, or only a new CSR).
-2. a security guide: defining threat models, developing rationale, etc. -> intended for security engineers.
+2. A security guide: defining threat models, developing rationale, etc. -> intended for security engineers.
 3. An implementation guide, focusing on the principles of microarchitecture design that enable protection against covert channels. -> intended for hardware engineers.
 4. A proof-of-concept implementation.
 5. A test strategy guide, including a test suite for common covert channels.